Thursday, 26 March 2015

 Saturday 22nd March 2014

-Further along the track the route has been diverted further away from the reservoir to make room for the lagoons that have been created and to prevent cyclists (and the occasional walker) from disturbing the birds that people have come to the reserve to see.
-After passing the Birdwatching Centre I passed through the picturesque and daffodil-filled village of Egleton before walking along quiet country roads to a T-junction where a right turn would take me around the Hambleton peninsula, which would extend the walk to a leg-breaking 25 miles, but since I had started the walk late I turned left, missed out the peninsula and followed the road onto the main road on the northern shore of the lake.
-The cycle track keeps away from the road on its own good path and finally veers away from the road to come back down to the shore of the reservoir.
+Further along the track the route has been diverted further away from the reservoir to make room for the lagoons that have been created and to prevent cyclists (and the occasional walker) from disturbing the birds that people come to the reserve to see.
+After passing the Birdwatching Centre I passed through the picturesque and daffodil-filled village of Egleton before walking along quiet country roads to a T-junction where a right turn would take me around the Hambleton peninsula and extend the walk to a leg-breaking 25 miles, but since I had started the walk late I turned left, missed out the peninsula and followed the road onto the main road on the northern shore of the lake.
+The cycle track keeps away from the road on its own good path finally veering away from the road to come back down to the shore of the reservoir.

-By the time I reached the deserted Barnsdale car park, the first of three on the northern shore of the reservoir, the good weather that I had been gazing at longingly all morning had gone and it had started to rain.
-I had actually anticipated this rain and planned to use it as an opportunity to test a rain cover for my rucksack.
-The result I discovered was that I needed to buy a smaller cover.
-Since Barnsdale car park has always seemed to have been deserted whenever I have done this circuit, usually early spring, I must conclude that it is only used during peak times as an overflow.
-After passing through Barnsdale the track plunges into a wood that later in the season must be covered with woodland flowers, but unfortunately, except for a few primroses, I was walking too early in the season to see them.
-Despite the lack of flowers I would still consider Barnsdale Wood the best part of the entire walk.
+By the time I reached the deserted Barnsdale car park, the first of three on the northern shore of the reservoir, the good weather that I had gazed at longingly all morning had gone and it now started to rain.
+I had actually anticipated this rain and planned to use it as an opportunity to test a rain cover for my rucksack: I would need a smaller cover.
+Since Barnsdale car park has always seemed to have been deserted whenever I do this circuit, usually early spring, I must conclude that it is only used during peak times as an overflow.
+After passing through Barnsdale the track plunges into a wood that later in the season must surely be covered with woodland flowers, but unfortunately, except for a few primroses, it was too early in the season for me to see them.
+Despite the lack of flowers I would still consider Barnsdale Wood to be the best part of the entire walk.

-Not far beyond the wood is the large car park of Whitwell with its associated marina where the rain finally stopped and I was able to put my new rain cover away, and by the time I reached the third car park on the north shore, Sykes Lane, the sun had come out giving me a glorious compensation for my wet and dull walk along the north shore.
-By the time I had crossed the wind-swept dam the weather was fabulous with lovely blue skies, bright sunshine and stunning views across the reservoir.
-I had an thoroughly enjoyable walk along the south shore of the reservoir and couldn’t help lingering at the stranded Normanton Church that is such an icon of Rutland and a frequent visiting place for me when I was young.
-I couldn’t resist taking a picture or two of the church before continuing along the circuit to Normanton car park and beyond to Lyndon nature reserve.
+Not far beyond the wood is the large car park of Whitwell with its associated marina where the rain finally stopped and I was able to put my new rain cover away, and by the time I reached the third car park on the north shore, Sykes Lane, the sun had come out again to compensation me gloriously for my wet and dull walk along the north shore.
+By the time I had crossed the wind-swept dam the weather was fabulous with lovely blue skies, bright sunshine and stunning views across the reservoir leaving me with a thoroughly enjoyable walk along the south shore of the reservoir.
+I couldn’t help lingering at the stranded Normanton Church that is such an icon of Rutland and a frequent visiting place for me when I was young, so I couldn’t resist taking a picture or two before continuing along the circuit to Normanton car park and beyond to Lyndon nature reserve.

-The circuit deteriorates after passing the visitor centre for the reserve as it climbs up to the south shore road and follows the road, sometimes actually on the busy road all the way into Manton and back to my car.
-I enjoyed this walk immensely, and more than I was expecting, partly because I was actually expecting more rain than I got.
-The weather at the end of the walk was a surprise that I thoroughly enjoyed and appreciated.
-This walk reminded me why I used to return year after year, but I was still stuck with that lack of a hill on the walk despite the presence of a couple of steep gradients.
-This is not a walk that deserved to be abandoned, even though was ignored by my blog until I became desperate enough to put it in.
+The circuit deteriorates after passing the visitor centre for the reserve as it climbs up to the south shore road to follow that, sometimes actually on the busy road, all the way into Manton and back to my car.
+I enjoyed this walk immensely, and more than I was expecting, partly because I was actually expecting more rain than I got, and the good weather at the end was a surprise that I thoroughly enjoyed and appreciated.
+This walk reminded me of why I used to return to Rutland Water year after year, but I was still stuck with that lack of a hill despite the presence of a couple of steep gradients.
+This is not a walk that deserved to be abandoned, even though it was ignored by my blog until I became desperate enough to put it in.
 A walk in Scotland or the Yorkshire Dales might sound more exciting, but for a good, long walk that took me less than an hour to get to, there are few better options.

 No comments: